-Star Wars music: What were John Williams's classical influences?
+Star Wars music: What were John Williams' classical influences?

-While movie music buffs can debate whether Williams's Star Wars score is truly the greatest film score of all time, Williams has certainly created the most recognizable musical universe ever to accompany a motion picture.
-The familiarity and resonance of the score has grown with each new installment of the series—which currently comprises six films, plus near-infinite ancillary products including video games, TV shows, and radio dramas—and Williams has continued to develop new themes for the expanding cast of characters having adventures a long time ago, in a galaxy far, far away.
+While movie music buffs can debate whether John Williams' Star Wars score is truly the greatest film score of all time, the composer has certainly created the most recognizable musical universe ever to accompany a motion picture.
+The familiarity and resonance of the score has grown with each new installment of the series, and Williams has continued to develop new themes for the expanding cast of characters having adventures a long time ago, in a galaxy far, far away.

-With anticipation for The Force Awakens running high, we're exploring the musical world of Star Wars in a series of five features.
-First, we're tracing Williams's classical influences.
+In this exploration of the musical world of Star Wars, we're tracing Williams' classical influences.
 Below, the music mentioned in this feature appears as a Spotify playlist—which you can also access here.

 A trend-setting throwback